 1) We have no idea who has bought a book so would be unable to offer this for historic purchases.

 2) We regard these as separate products which are used in different ways.
-Rather like North Wales Climbs and North Wales Classics are separate products with similar content but different appeals.
+Rather like the Rockfax print books North Wales Climbs and North Wales Classics are separate products with similar content but different appeals.

 Q7: I have the book but the app has some extra crags.
 How can I get these cheaply?

-If you just want some extra crags not covered in the book then you can buy them separately via the app often for as little as 79p per crag.
+If you just want some extra crags not covered in the book then you can buy them separately via the app often for as little as 99p/99c per crag.

 Q8: My phone only has limited memory and the Rockfax crags are big downloads.
 How do I fit them all on?

-If you have a small phone with only 8Gig of memory, or 16Gig of memory but a lot of songs and photos on it, then you may struggle to allocate enough memory to have a lot of separate crags on the phone.
-You can get round this by temporarily removing crags from your phone to free up space.
+If you have a device with limited storage, then you may struggle to fit a lot of separate crags on it.
+You can get round this by temporarily removing crags from your device to free up space.
 You can download them again later without being charged for a second time.

 Q9: When will the Android version be available?

 As soon as we have a date for this we will publicise it via UKC and the Rockfax web sites.
-At present all we can say is “in early 2017″.
+At present all we can say is “soon”.